eEcoLiDAR/Laserfarm/docs/user_manual.rst

 (see also the ``laserchicken`` `manual`_.
 For a given tile the full set of centroids, i.e. the target points, is generated by the ``generate_targets`` method, which requires information about the tiling scheme and the desired mesh size of the target grid (``tile_mesh_size``, in meters).
-Note that ``tile_mesh_size`` ultimately sets the desired resolution of the raster maps, since it essentially corresponds to the pixel size in the final GeoTIFFs.
+Note that ``tile_mesh_size`` ultimately sets the desired resolution of the raster maps, since it corresponds to the pixel size in the final GeoTIFFs.
 If ``validate`` is set to true, the points belonging to the input point cloud are checked to lie within the boundaries of the tile for which target points are generated (recommended).

 Once the target point set is generated, the desired properties of the input point cloud can be computed.
 The example above will calculate a single feature, i.e. ``point_density``, but multiple features can be extracted in a single run.
 Statistical properties can be computed over a subset of points in each neighborhoods (for instance, to mimic data sets with lower point densities).
-This is achieved by specifying the ``sample_size`` argument to the ``extract_features`` method, which defines the number of randomly-selected points considered in each cell (all points are considered for cells that include $N\leq$``sample_size`` points).
+This is achieved by specifying the ``sample_size`` argument to the ``extract_features`` method, which defines the number of randomly-selected points considered in each cell (all points are considered for cells that include :math:`N\leq` ``sample_size`` points).

 Finally, the target points and the associated properties are written to disk.
 By default, the polygon (PLY) format is employed, with one output file including all extracted features.
 However, single-feature files can also be exported by setting the ``multi_band_files`` argument to false.

 Additional steps that can be optionally included in the data-processing pipeline allows the user to generate parametrized features using the extractors available in ``laserchicken`` (see the `manual`_) and to select a subset of the input point cloud for the feature extraction.
 Specific information on the required arguments can be obtained from the corresponding command line helpers:

 .. code-block:: shell